DUzzL/Groupchats/README.md

 A Fabric server-only mod for private group conversations in Minecraft Java.
 Players can organize conversations with friends or teammates while keeping the public chat clear.
 Players do **not** need a client mod: commands, colors and clickable invitations use standard Minecraft features.

 Create a group, invite players and send messages with `/gc` or `/groupchat`.
 Each member can choose a personal color and short alias.
 Owners and co-owners manage membership, while server administrators can inspect group details and recover ownership when needed.
-All mod messages, command help and generated configuration comments are in English.

 ## Features